mem48/GBDEM/README.md

 # GBDEM
 A free Open Data two metre resolution Digital Terrain Model (DTM) and Digital Surface Model (DSM) of Great Britain.

-A [Digital Elevation Model](https://en.wikipedia.org/wiki/Digital_elevation_model) (DEM) is typically a raster datasets where each pixel in the image contains information on the elevation above sea level.
-The typically come in two versions Terrain (DTM) which gives the elevation of the ground and Surface (DSM) that includes things above the ground such as buildings and trees.
+A [Digital Elevation Model](https://en.wikipedia.org/wiki/Digital_elevation_model) (DEM) is typically a raster dataset where each pixel in the image contains information on the elevation above sea level.
+They usually come in two versions: Terrain (DTM), which gives the elevation of the ground, and Surface (DSM), which includes things above the ground, such as buildings and trees.

-In the Great Britain the easiest way to get at Digital Terrain Model is to use the [OS Terrain 50](https://www.ordnancesurvey.co.uk/products/os-terrain-50) which is free Open Data.
-However it only has a 50m resolution and the higher resolution [OS Terrain 5](https://www.ordnancesurvey.co.uk/products/os-terrain-5) is only available at commercial rates.
+In Great Britain, the easiest way to get a Digital Terrain Model is to use the [OS Terrain 50](https://www.ordnancesurvey.co.uk/products/os-terrain-50), which is free Open Data.
+However, it only has a 50m resolution, and the higher resolution [OS Terrain 5](https://www.ordnancesurvey.co.uk/products/os-terrain-5) is only available at commercial rates.

-This repo is an attempt to produce a single high resolution (2 metre) DTM and DSM for Great Britain.
-It uses Open LIDAR data published by the Uk Government under the Open Government Licence and has a high but not complete coverage of Great Britain.
+This repository is an attempt to produce a single high-resolution (2m) DTM and DSM for Great Britain.
+It utilises Open LIDAR data published by the UK government under the Open Government Licence, offering high but not comprehensive coverage of Great Britain.

 <img src='images/dtm50vs2m.png'/>